Lockheed C-130 Hercules in Australian service: Post-Vietnam tasks

 The RAAF's Hercules fleet continued to support Australian military deployments during the 1990s and 2000s.
 In 1993, C-130s transported Australian troops to and from Somalia as part of Operation Solace.
 In late July the next year two C-130Hs flew water purifying equipment and medical supplies into Rwanda to assist the survivors of the genocide in that country.
-In September 1994, a Hercules was deployed to Samoa to move a damaged Boeing 737 after crash landing.
 Six Hercules evacuated over 450 civilians from Cambodia following the coup in July 1997.
 No. 37 Squadron re-equipped with new-model C-130J Hercules in 1999; during the transition to the new aircraft the C-130Es were operated by No. 36 Squadron before being retired.
 The seven C-130Es transferred to Lockheed Martin as part of the C-130J purchase agreement were subsequently sold to Pakistan in 2004.
 Of these aircraft, six entered service with the Pakistan Air Force and the seventh was scrapped.
 The RAAF's other five C-130Es were retained to be used for ground training and museum purposes.
 At the end of 1999, No. 86 Wing ceased flying the regularly scheduled intra-Australia C-130 flights that had begun in May 1959.
 Although these courier flights had been one of the main tasks assigned to the Hercules force since the type's introduction, the reduction in commercial airfares during the late 1990s rendered them unnecessary.